Full details of the 2026 Ledbury Big Breakfast now available

 Phone: 01531 660626 Bookings

-Produce from: Neil Powell Butchers, Worcester Produce
+Produce from: Neil Powell Butchers, Country Flavour Eggs, New Wave Seafood, Dole Hereford

-Vegetarian, Vegan, Gluten Free
+Vegetarian, Vegan, Gluten Free options

 The Shell House Kitchen, 36 The Homend